LipDiffuser: Lip-to-Speech Generation with Conditional Diffusion Models: Results

 \section{Results}

 We begin with in-domain results using the \emph{LRS3-CHiME3} test set comprising 1321 test files.
-Table~\ref{tab:lrs3_results} shows the mean performance of speech enhancement and lip-to-speech models at an \ac{SNR} of $-$10$\,$dB.
-Among the speech enhancement methods, the audio-visual \emph{AV-Gen} model outperforms the audio-only \emph{SGMSE+} baseline regarding WER, and LPS, highlighting the benefit of visual information.
+Table~\ref{tab:lrs3_results} shows the mean performance of \ac{SE} and lip-to-speech models at an \ac{SNR} of $-$10$\,$dB.
+Among the \ac{SE} methods, the audio-visual \emph{AV-Gen} model outperforms the audio-only \emph{SGMSE+} baseline regarding WER, and LPS, highlighting the benefit of visual information.
 For lip-to-speech approaches, our proposed \emph{LipDiffuser} achieves the highest speech quality scores and the strongest speaker similarity, approaching the clean reference.
-In terms of \ac{ASR} performance, \emph{LipDiffuser}, \emph{LipVoicer}, and \emph{IL2S (SSL)} achieve comparable \ac{WER} and LPS, all substantially outperforming the speech enhancement methods.
+In terms of \ac{ASR} performance, \emph{LipDiffuser}, \emph{LipVoicer}, and \emph{IL2S (SSL)} achieve comparable \ac{WER} and LPS, all substantially outperforming the \ac{SE} methods.
 The results of our listening experiments, depicted in Figure~\ref{fig:listening_experiment}, follow a similar trend to the instrumental metrics w.r.t. speech quality and speaker similarity, with \emph{LipDiffuser} showing a high mean score compared to the baselines, as well as a relatively narrower score distribution for both speech quality and speaker similarity.